Nairobi Securities Exchange: Expansion (2000–2005)

-New technologies and indexes (2006–2010)
+New technologies and indices (2006–2010)

 In May 2006, NSE formed a demutualisation committee to spearhead the process of demutualisation.
 A demutualisation consultant (Ernst and Young) was appointed to advise on the process.
 In September 2006 live trading on the automated trading systems of the Nairobi Stock Exchange was implemented.
 The ATS was sourced from[Millennium Information Technologies (MIT) of Colombo, Sri Lanka, who are also the suppliers of the Central Depository System (CDS).
 MIT have also supplied similar solutions to the Colombo Stock Exchange and the Stock Exchange of Mauritius.
 The NSE ATS solution was customized to uphold the spirit of the open outcry trading rules in an automated environment.
 In the same breadth, trading hours increased from two (10:00 am – 12:00 pm) to three (10:00 am – 1:00 pm).
 Other innovations included the removal of the block trades board and introduction of the functionality for the trading of rights in the same manner as equities.
 Besides trading equities, the ATS trades immobilized corporate bonds and treasury bonds.

 An MoU between the Nairobi Stock Exchange and Uganda Securities Exchange was signed in November 2006 on mass cross listing.
 The MoU allowed listed companies in both exchanges to dualist, to facilitate growth and development of the regional securities markets.
 In February 2007 NSE upgraded its website, in part to boost data vending business.
 In July 2007 NSE reviewed the Index and announced the companies that would constitute the NSE Share Index.
 The review of the NSE 20‐share index was aimed at ensuring it is a true barometer of the market.
 A wide area network (WAN) platform was implemented in 2007; this eradicated the need for brokers to send their staff (dealers) to the trading floor to conduct business.
 Trading is now mainly conducted from the brokers' offices through the WAN.
 However, brokers under certain circumstances can still conduct trading from the floor of the NSE.

 In 2008, the NSE All Share Index (NASI) was introduced as an alternative index.
 Its measure is an overall indicator of market performance.
 The Index incorporates all the traded shares of the day.
 Its attention is therefore on the overall market capitalization rather than the price movements of select counters.
 In April 2008, NSE launched the NSE Smart Youth Investment Challenge to promote stock market investments among Kenyan youth.
 The objective of the challenge was threefold: